- Dec. 95 - Jan. 96 : new songs and leftover material renewed from 2Pac and the Dogg Pound with Death Row label mates as guests.

 - Louis Farrakhan - "Million Man March Speech (Oct.
 16th, 95)" (quotes)

-06. Blunt Time feat.
-Dr. Dre, Lady of Rage & Roger Troutman / Dr. Dre - INSTRUMENTAL
+05. Blunt Time feat.
+Dr. Dre, Lady of Rage & Roger Troutman / Dr. Dre - INSTRUMENTAL REMAKE (?)

 - 1995/11/02 (?).
 Lady of Rage posted a picture of a tape with "2Pac - Blunt Time" written on a short video (with an instrumental that seems to have nothing to do with it).
 An instrumental slightly different from the RBX-Aftermath version has also been uploaded in Youtube.
 The very first recorded version could have Dr. Dre rapping solo (text from J-Flexx) with Roger Troutman at the chorus (recorded at the same period than "California Love Solo" ?)...
-Then 2Pac and Lady of Rage could have recorded their verses.
-Does the 2Pac version features also a Dre verse ?
+2Pac and Lady of Rage could have recorded their verses later.

 (WIDEawake), but without 2Pac's verse.
 It has been said Dogg Pound and Threat firstly recorded the song